Learning Outcomes

 If the trustee mixes trust money with their own in a bank account and then makes withdrawals, specific rules apply to determine whose money was spent:

-• Re Hallett's Estate (1880): The Presumption of Honesty: The trustee is presumed to spend their own money first.
+- Re Hallett’s Estate (1880): The trustee is presumed to spend their own money first.
 Any money remaining in the account (up to the value of the trust funds deposited) is presumed to be trust money.

-• Re Oatway (1903): Beneficiary's Charge: If applying Re Hallett would prejudice the beneficiary (e.g., the trustee buys an asset with the first withdrawal and dissipates the rest), the beneficiary can claim a charge over the earlier withdrawal (the purchased asset) or any money remaining.
-Effectively, the beneficiary can choose which withdrawal represents the trust money to ensure recovery.
-This prevents the trustee from claiming a valuable asset bought with mixed funds was purchased with their own money first, while the trust money was dissipated.
+- Re Oatway (1903): If applying Re Hallett would prejudice the beneficiary (e.g., the trustee buys an asset with the first withdrawal and dissipates the rest), the beneficiary can claim the earlier withdrawal (the purchased asset) as representing trust money to ensure recovery.
+This prevents a trustee from insulating valuable purchases by arguing they were funded by personal money.

-• Lowest Intermediate Balance Rule: The beneficiaries' claim against a mixed bank account is limited to the lowest balance the account reached after the trust money was paid in but before any subsequent deposits of the trustee's own money (Roscoe v Winder (1915)).
-Subsequent deposits by the trustee are not treated as repayments to the trust unless intended as such.
+The maximum sum recoverable from a mixed bank account is capped at the lowest balance the account reached after the trust money was paid in and before any subsequent deposits intended to restore the trust funds; later deposits by the trustee do not automatically replenish the trust’s claim.

 Mixing Funds from Two Trusts or with an Innocent Volunteer's Money